 Step 1 - An automotive differential is used to

 evenly distribute engine power to the drive wheels.
-These differentials exist in
+This assemble exist in

 every vehicle which drive either front or rear wheels.
 Some vehicles utilizes front